-45. In preparing for a country group session, the Chairperson of the country group should prepare an abbreviated version of the Coordinator's report, listing individual points under each of the reporting headings.
-Prior to the start of the country group session, the group's officers should each have a copy of this abbreviated listing.

-46. During the presentation and subsequent discussion in the country group, the officers should use the abbreviated listing as a checklist for items to be discussed.
+- 45. In preparing for a Country Group session, the Chairperson of the country group should prepare an abbreviated version of the Co-ordinator's report, listing individual points under each of the reporting headings.
+Prior to the start of the Country Group session, the group's officers should each have a copy of this abbreviated listing. - 46.
+During the presentation and subsequent discussion in the Country Group, the officers should use the abbreviated listing as a checklist for items to be discussed.
 If any item has not been mentioned, the Chairperson should make a point of raising it before closing the session.
-If necessary, the Chairperson should proactively encourage each member of the country group to participate in the discussion, especially of difficult items.
-By following this systematic approach, the Chairperson can ensure that the country group deals comprehensively with each national report and presentation, and by using teamwork, the workload involved can be distributed in a reasonable way between the officers of the country group.

-47. The essence of the recommended approach is:

-- (a) thorough preparation by the Chairperson, so that the Chairperson is familiar with the issues that are likely to be relevant, in advance of the country group session.
-The coordinator's report is the obvious starting point for the detailed preparation; - (b) that all officers of the country group should also be familiar with the issues so that they can be effective team members during the country group sessions; - (c) that officers should remember that they have a duty to encourage a full discussion and optimum dialogue after each national presentation;

-- (d) that the Chairperson should manage the time available for considering each national report to ensure the Country Group optimizes the time for discussion within the allowed time period for the session.
-The available time for the review session should be one-third for the presentation, one-third for the discussion period, and one-third for the preparation of and agreement on the Rapporteur's Daily Report on the session; and - (e) that officers should be available to assist the Rapporteurs, as needed, in the preparation of the daily report from each country group, and the group's summary report to plenary.
+If necessary, the Chairperson should proactively encourage each member of the Country Group to participate in the discussion, especially of difficult items.
+By following this systematic approach, the Chairperson can ensure that the Country Group deals comprehensively with each National Report and presentation, and by using teamwork, the workload involved can be distributed in a reasonable way between the officers of the Country Group. - 47.
+The essence of the recommended approach is: - (a) thorough preparation by the Chairperson, so that the Chairperson is familiar with the issues that are likely to be relevant, in advance of the Country Group session.
+The Co-ordinator's report is the obvious starting point for the detailed preparation; - (b) that all officers of the Country Group should also be familiar with the issues so that they can be effective team members during the Country Group sessions; - (c) that officers should remember that they have a duty to encourage a full discussion and optimum dialogue after each national presentation; - (d) that the Chairperson should manage the time available for considering each National Report to ensure the Country Group optimizes the time for discussion within the allowed time period for the session and to promote a robust and candid discussion in order to identify Good Practices, Suggestions, Challenges and other issues that are important to improving the safety of radioactive waste and spent fuel management.
+The available time for the review session should be one-third for the presentation, one-third for the discussion period, and one-third for the preparation of and agreement on the Rapporteur's Daily Report on the session; and - (e) that officers should be available to assist the Rapporteurs, as needed, in the preparation of the daily report from each Country Group, and the Rapporteurs written and oral reports to plenary.
 In order to achieve this, the Chairperson should be alert to the possible need to allow the Rapporteur to leave the session temporarily to write up a particularly complex or controversial part of the report while it is still fresh in the Rapporteur's mind.
 In such instances, it is suggested that the Vice-Chairperson temporarily assumes the role of the Rapporteur.